 Another positive benefit of group therapy is the chance to let someone else put your thoughts into words.
 Complex emotions can be isolating and difficult to express, especially for those dealing with issues like anxiety.
 In a group therapy setting, you might find yourself shocked when another member shares an opinion or experience that perfectly explains your own feelings.

 Get to Know Yourself Through Group or Individual Therapy

-At Family Psychiatry of North Jersey, we’re proud to offer therapy options for both individuals and groups.
+At Family Psychiatry and Therapy, we’re proud to offer therapy options for both individuals and groups.
 Whether you’re dealing with a mental disorder like depression, or working to manage a social issue like divorce, or even just dealing with everyday responsibilities, you can feel at ease with an individual therapist or become part of a compassionate, empathetic therapy group.
 Feel free to call us with any questions, and let us help you start getting to know yourself on a deeper level.